5 Nights / 6 Days Tour for Bhutan

-You will be received by our Representative from Yak Holidays at the airport and drive to Thimphu.
-On the way, visit the Tamchog Monastery, built by Thangthong Gyalpo (Popularly known as Lama Chazampa, which literally means, the Iron Bridge Builder) in the 15th century.
+Your Guide from Yak Holidays will receive you at the Airport and drive to Thimphu.
+On the way, view Tamchog Monastery built by Thangthong Gyalpo (Popularly known as Lama Chazampa, which literally means, the Iron Bridge builder) in the 15th century.

-After breakfast, drive to Punakha and we stop for a while at Dochula pass with its 108 stupas to view the picturesque Higher Himalayas of Bhutan.
-And then drive further down and visit the Royal Botanical Garden at Lamperi.
+After breakfast, drive to Punakha.
+On the way, we stop at the Dochu la pass with its 108 stupas and the beautifully arranged Himalayan mountain ranges.
+Drive further down and visit the Royal Botanical Garden at Lamperi.

-- The Royal Botanical park, also known as the Rhododendron Garden at Lamperi, is about a half a hour drive towards Punakha and Wangdue valleys.
+- The Royal Botanical park, a nature reserve rich in flora and fauna and beautiful in itself.
 The recorded species are the monal pheasants, blood pheasants, musk deer, tiger, leopard, red panda and the leopard cat.
-A Rhododendron garden with 46 rare species of plants, is the theme of the botanical garden.
-Located 30 km from capital, the park has numerous view points, a lake and a canteen.
+A Rhododendron garden with 46 species of the plant is the theme of the botanical garden.
+Located 30 KMS from capital, the park has numerous view points, a lake and a canteen.
 At this park, you can indulge yourself amongst these rich biodiversity.

 - Lama Drukpa Kuenley (1455 – 1529) was one of the Bhutan’s Favourite Saints who was born in Tibet, trained at Ralung Monastery and was a contemporary and a disciple of Pema Lingpa.
-He Travelled throughout Bhutan and Tibet as a Yogi using songs, humour and outrageous behavior to dramatise his teachings of Salvation through sex.
-His brother built the Dobji Dzong which is atop a hill on the way from Thimphu to Haa.
+He Travelled throughout Bhutan and Tibet as a “Neljorpa” (Yogi) using songs, humour and outrageous behavior to dramatise his teachings of Salvation through sex.

 Day 05.
 Paro sightseeing: (Altitude 2280 m)

-After an early breakfast, hike to the Taktsang Monastery which takes approximately 2 hours.
-The primary Lhakhang (temple) was built around Guru Rimpoche’s meditation cave in 1684 by the Penlop (Governor) of Paro, Gyaltse Tenzin Rabgay.
-This incredible monastery clings to the edge of a sheer rock cliff 900 meters above the Paro valley.
-Legend has it that Guru Rinpoche, the tantric mystic who introduced Buddhism to Bhutan in 747 AD, flew here on the back of a flying tigress, Dorji Drolo, who is believed to be his favourite consort.
+We stop for a rest and light refreshments at the Taktsang Jakhang (cafeteria) and then walk a short distance until we see, clearly and seemingly within reach, Taktsang monastery.
+The primary Lhakhang was built around Guru Rimpoche’s meditation cave in the 1684by the Penlop of Paro Gyaltse Tenzin Rabgay, this incredible monastery clings to the edge of a sheer rock cliff that plunges 900 meters into the valley below.
+Legend has it that Guru Padmasambhava, the tantric mystic who brought Buddhism to Bhutan, flew here on the back of a flying tiger, Dorji Drolo, said to be his favourite consort.

-- Srongsen Gampo, the Tibetan king married a Chinese princess, Wenchen in 641.
-As part of her dowry was a statue called “Jowo” which was an Indian image of the Buddha, Sakyamuni as a small boy.
+- Srongsen Gampo was a Tibetan king who married a Chinese princess, Wenchen in 641, as a apart of her dowry was a statue called “Jowo” which was an Indian image of Buddha, Sakyamuni as a small boy.
 In 659, He decided to build 108 Temples in a single day to pin the Ogress to the earth forever and, at the same time, convert the Tibetan people to Buddhism.
-6 of these Temples are in Bhutan, the most prominent of them are Jambay Lhakhang in Bumthang and Kichu Lhakhang in Paro.
+6 of these Temples lie in Bhutan, most prominent of them are Jambay Lhakhang in Bumthang and Kichu Lhakhang in Paro.
 Kichu Lhakhang is said to hold the left foot of the Ogress and Jambay Lhakhang pins the left knee.

 Day 06.
 Departure (Altitude 2280 m): After breakfast, drive to the Airport and Farewell.